-Bus conduct violations will be communicated to the Dean of Students.
+Bus conduct violations will be communicated to the Dean of Students and will be handled in the way that is outlined in the Gillett School District Bus Handbook.
 Students may be denied bus-riding privileges and/or other school consequences for poor behavior while on the bus.